hipe/tmx/brazen/doc/issues/005-the-name-narrative.md

 the rest redundant. likewise without caching many redundant const lookups are made.

-the only forseeable cons to this sort of cacheing are deemed moot:
+the only forseeable cons to this sort of caching are deemed moot:

   • the rate at which nodes are added to a reactive tree is slow enough that there will never be enough nodes in the cache to